pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 ![Assembly 8]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/assembly (8).jpeg" }})

 That small hole is too low.
 I checked my technical drawing of the cart and I messed up the distance from top to center of the hole...
-I broke off the pin that should go in that hole and fixed the PCB in KiCad and the tech. drawing, but now the PCB can move a bit so I hope it will still make good contact in the Game Boy.
+I broke off the pin from the shell that should go in that hole and fixed the PCB in KiCad and the tech. drawing, but now the PCB can move a bit so I hope it's still going to make good contact in the Game Boy.

 ![Assembly 9]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/assembly (9).jpeg" }})